jwalkerbg/timers/README.md

 ## Continuous Timer.

 This timer measures consecutive equal intervals and at the end of each of the intervals raises `TimerTick` flag.
-So it is capable to trigger periodic events in a embedded system.
+So it is capable to trigger periodic events in an embedded system.

 ### Declaration.